rabbitmq/rabbitmq-website/site/kubernetes/operator/install-operator.md

 helm install my-release bitnami/rabbitmq-cluster-operator
 </pre>

-The command deploy the RabbitMQ Cluster Kubernetes Operator on the Kubernetes cluster in the default configuration.
+The last command deploys the RabbitMQ Cluster Kubernetes Operator on the Kubernetes cluster in the default configuration.
 The [Parameters](https://github.com/bitnami/charts/tree/master/bitnami/rabbitmq-cluster-operator#parameters) section lists the parameters that can be configured during installation.

 The Operator's Helm chart requires